mbaze/Z80-Bits/iterative-fixed-point-division.md

       srl   a
 ```

 The expression $(x - y)$ is harder to implement efficiently because it requires temporary storage.
-However, it can be
+However, it can
-rewritten as `~y + (x + 1)`.
-The extra increment can be absorbed by pre-incrementing the input value before iteration
+be rewritten as `~y + (x + 1)`.
+The extra increment can be folded into the initial value before iteration begins.
-begins.
-Furthermore, because $y$ never exceeds $x$, the bit shifted into the accumulator by `rra` is guaranteed to be
+Furthermore, because $y$ never exceeds $x$, the bit shifted into the accumulator by `rra` is guaranteed to be zero.
-zero.
-This allows `xor c` in the code below to serve a dual purpose: it both complements the accumulator and clears
+This allows `xor c` in the code below to serve a dual purpose: it both complements the accumulator and clears the
-the carry flag for subsequent `rra`, producing a tighter inner loop.
+carry flag for subsequent `rra`, producing a tighter inner loop.
 Although the cycle count is not reduced in this
 particular case, it demonstrates a useful contextual optimization:
 ```
       ld    c,255